jymchng/truconsts/README.md

 ```

 We first import `BaseConstants` from `truconsts.constants`.
 A new class `DataFilePaths` is defined which inherits from `BaseConstants`.
-This class defines two class-level constants. `DATA_ROOT` is defined as an immutable `Path` object initialized with the string 'data'.
-The `Immutable` annotation indicates that the value of the constant cannot be changed after Python reads the class definition. `TESTING` is defined as a mutable `Path` object obtained by appending the string 'testing' to the `DATA_ROOT` path.
+This class defines two class-level constants. `DATA_ROOT` is defined as an immutable `Path` object initialized with the string `'data'`.
+The `Immutable` annotation indicates that the value of the constant cannot be changed after Python reads the class definition. `TESTING` is defined as a mutable `Path` object obtained by appending the string `'testing'` to the `DATA_ROOT` path.

 ```python
 class GLOBALS(BaseConstants):
     DataFilePaths: Immutable[DataFilePaths] = DataFilePaths
 ```
 In this code, a new class `GLOBALS` is defined that also inherits from `BaseConstants`.
 This class defines a single class-level constant `DataFilePaths`.
 The `Immutable` annotation is used to indicate that this constant cannot be reassigned to a new value.
-The type of this constant is `Immutable[DataFilePaths]`, which means it is an immutable instance of the `DataFilePaths` class defined earlier.
+The type of this constant is `Immutable[DataFilePaths]`, which means it is an immutable class variable of the `DataFilePaths` class defined earlier.

 The value assigned to `DataFilePaths` is the class itself, i.e., `DataFilePaths`.
 This means that `DataFilePaths` is now available as a constant within the `GLOBALS` class and can be accessed as `GLOBALS.DataFilePaths`.
 ```python